cannable/ssh-cm/README.md

 ## Connect

 Start a connection.
-You can start by nickname or ID:
+You can start by nickname or ID, and you can shorten 'connect' to just 'c':

 ```
 ssh-cm.tcl connect 'nickname'
 ssh-cm.tcl connect id
+ssh-cm.tcl c 'nickname'
+ssh-cm.tcl c id
 ```

 ## Set Default Connection Options